 The rumours have been pointing to an update for Apple's "hobby" Apple TV for a while now.
 But while we wait for an official announcement, it's still worth noting that the current product is still a respectable device.

 Announced at the same time as the new (now not so new) iPad in March 2012, the current Apple TV wasn't the full on Apple iTV, the rumoured Apple television that many had hopped for, rather it was a small revision to the existing media streamer of last year, retaining the same form factor but with an updated menu system and faster processor.

 The biggest change though is its new ability to stream and play full 1080p HD movies - the previous model could only manage 720p, which was all the iTunes Store offered for movie rentals and purchasing anyway.

-Of course, this means that Apple is going to have to update a lot of its iTunes Store catalogue to 1080p for you to get the most out of it, but most new movies were being offered in 1080p when we checked.
+Of course, this meant that Apple had to update a lot of its iTunes Store catalogue to 1080p for you to get the most out of it, but nowadays most new movies are being offered in 1080p.

 As well as enabling you to purchase and rent movies Apple TV does two other things of note - it acts as a browser for selected Internet content (YouTube, Vimeo, Netflix, iCloud, Podcasts, etc) and thanks to Apple's AirPlay system it can receive content streamed from a Mac, PC or iOS device and play it on your television.

 And, just to be clear, here's what it can't do - most importantly you still can't use it to watch free-to-air TV channels, so it's not a proper Set-top Box solution, and you can't use it to browse the full web or do email, like you can with an iPad.

 The full implications of this become clearer when you realise that some popular web sites, which would make total sense to be access via an Apple TV, are unavailable.

 And because you're in Apple's locked-down world there are no third-party apps available for the Apple TV which could add these features in - you have to wait for Apple to officially support them via a software update.